sattlerc/hott-reading-course/README.md

 ## Course design

-We will read Egbert Rijke's *Introduction to Homotopy Type Theory* (see [Literature](#literature)).
+We will read Egbert Rijke's *Introduction to Homotopy Type Theory* and selected chapters of *Homotopy Type Theory: Univalent Foundations of Mathematics* (see [Literature](#literature)).

-For every week, the course-responsible teacher will select sections in the book for you to read and exercises to solve.
+For every week, the course-responsible teacher will select sections for you to read and exercises to solve.
 You should do this on your own (you are welcome to form study groups).
 In particular, you should solve all the selected exercises to the best of your ability.